lysender/kohana-doc/application/manual/en/reference/core/arr.md

 ## Test Associative Array {#is_assoc}

-`Arr::is_assoc` tests and array if it is associative or not.
+`Arr::is_assoc` tests an array if it is associative or not.
 Returns true when associative.

 	$post = array(
 		'username'	=> 'john.doe',